FreifunkMD/gluon-docker/README.md

 The container will automatically start the firmware build process.

-The build process can be configured with build arguments:
+The build process can be configured with build arguments(not ATM):

     #docker build --build-arg FFMD_VERSION=tags/v0.38-beta.1 -t ffmuc-v2020.1 .